Gemini API in Ruby: Interactions Client Notes

 | Multi-turn without full resend | No | Yes (previous_interaction_id) |

-And while the model runs that loop, your app has its own loop to run: streaming progress to the user, persisting state for the next turn, handing slow tools to a background job, and keeping enough step data to explain what happened when a run goes sideways in production.
+Your Rails app has its own loop around that: stream progress to the user, persist state for the next turn, hand slow runs to a background job, and keep enough step data to explain why the agent called lookup_customer_invoices before it answered.

 Two Interaction Surfaces